NVIDIA/jitify/jitify2_user_guide.md

 - `-std=<std>`

-  Unless otherwise specified, this flag is automatically passed to NVRTC for all kernels and is set to `c++11` (which is the minimum requirement for Jitify itself).
+  Unless otherwise specified, this flag is automatically passed to NVRTC for all kernels and is set to the same C++ dialect as the host binary is compiled for (i.e., matching __cplusplus/_MSVC_LANG).
 Jitify also supports the value `-std=c++03` for explicitly selecting the `C++03` standard.

 - `--minify (-m)`